jaymanvirk/cub_nypd_shooting_incident/README.md

-# nypd_shooting_incident
-NYPD Shooting Incident data report
+# NYPD Shooting Incident data report

+## License
+This project is licensed under the MIT License.